purplebase/models/README.md

 It provides:
  - Domain-specific models that wrap common nostr event kinds (with relationships between them)
  - A local-first model storage and relay interface, leveraging reactive Riverpod providers
+ - Built-in Nostr relay server for testing and development
+ - Complete NostrWalletConnect (NWC) implementation for Lightning payments
+ - Comprehensive authentication and signer management
+ - Event verification and cryptographic operations
  - Easy extensibility

 > 📚 **For practical recipes and examples, check out [Purplestack](https://github.com/purplebase/purplestack)**, an agentic development stack for building Nostr-enabled Flutter applications - the best way to use this package with ready-to-use app templates and patterns.